TheAlxH/converter/README.md

 `--restrict-ub UB`
 (Optional) Override any open upper bound with UB.
 This argument is an alternative for --reader-opts='ub=UB'

-`--no-split`
+`--split S`
-(Optional) By default linear integer constraints with a length greater three are split into multiple constraints.
-That behavior can be prevented by passing this parameter.
+(Optional) If set to 1 or 2 linear integer constraints with a length greater three are split into multiple constraints.
+If set to 1 constraints are split with equalities.
+Otherwise (set to 2) they are split using inequalities.

 `--help`
 (Optional) Prints a basic help for CLI usage.